Tag Archive | how to protect vegetables in cold weather

 Greens growing in wide bowls.

 Remember to vent the frame on sunny days, turning lights on or off as necessary.
-Close it up by mid- to late afternoon.
+Close it up before sundown, letting it gather those last 30-60 minutes of sun.

-Water as necessary, keeping the soil damp, but not wet.
-During mild periods of the season, add a dilute dose of fertilizer to those plants (mostly the greens) that are growing.
+Water plants as necessary, keeping the soil damp but not wet.
+During mild periods of the season, add a dilute dose of fertilizer at ¼- to ½-strength to greens that are growing.

 Power Outages

-Have a contingency plan during power failures if you’re going to keep tender plants in your cold frame.
+Prepare a contingency plan for power failures if you’re going to keep tender plants in your cold frame.
 Use old blankets (keep them dry), more layers of plastic, and gallon jugs filled with hot water.
-When this happened a few times in MD, I heated water on the wood stove for those hot water bottles and brought the most tender plants indoors.
+When this happened a few times in MD, I heated water on the wood stove for the hot water bottles and brought the more tender plants indoors.

-Snow or straw piled up around the sides and a layer on top holds in a substantial amount of heat.
-Clear the top in the morning to allow sun to reach the plants.
-But if the weather is especially harsh and overcast, the plants won’t mind staying covered for a day or two.
+A margin of snow or straw placed several feet around the sides and a layer on top holds in a substantial amount of warmth.
+Clear the top in the morning to let sunlight reach the plants.
+If the weather is especially harsh and overcast, though, the plants won’t mind staying covered for a couple of days.

 The Maryland Greenhouse